This website uses cookies for a better browsing experience.

 Board of Directors

-The Board of Directors consists of nine directors, and in principle meets every month.
+The Board of Directors consists of eight directors, and in principle meets every month.
 The Board of Directors determines management policies, important matters concerning management, and matters stipulated by laws and regulations and the Articles of Incorporation, and supervises the execution of business.
 Outside directors are appointed to provide advice on management policies and important matters based on their considerable experience.

 Audit and Supervisory Committee